gh-unit/gh-unit/README.md

 - Optionally, you can create and and set a prefix header (`Tests_Prefix.pch`) and add `#import "GHUnit.h"` to it, and then you won't have to include that import for every test.

 An example of an iPhone project with GHUnit test setup can be found at: [MyTestable-IPhone](http://github.com/gabriel/gh-unit/tree/master/Examples/MyTestable-IPhone).

+## Test Environment Variables for Debugging (Optional)

+Go into the "Get Info" contextual menu of your (test) executable (inside the "Executables" group in the left panel of XCode).
+Then go in the "Arguments" tab.
+You can add the following environment variables:

+	Environment Variable:                 Default:  Set to:
+	NSDebugEnabled                           NO       YES
+	NSZombieEnabled	                         NO       YES
+	NSDeallocateZombies                      NO       YES
+	NSHangOnUncaughtException                NO       YES

+	NSEnableAutoreleasePool                  YES      NO
+	NSAutoreleaseFreedObjectCheckEnabled     NO       YES
+	NSAutoreleaseHighWaterMark               0        non-negative integer
+	NSAutoreleaseHighWaterResolution         0        non-negative integer

+For more info on these varaiables see [NSDebug.h](http://theshadow.uw.hu/iPhoneSDKdoc/Foundation.framework/NSDebug.h.html)

+For malloc debugging:

+	MallocStackLogging
+	MallocStackLoggingNoCompact
+	MallocScribble
+	MallocPreScribble
+	MallocGuardEdges
+	MallocDoNotProtectPrelude
+	MallocDoNotProtectPostlude
+	MallocCheckHeapStart
+	MallocCheckHeapEach

+For more info on these variables see [MallocDebug](http://developer.apple.com/mac/library/documentation/Performance/Conceptual/ManagingMemory/Articles/MallocDebug.html)

 ## Command Line